adobe/aepsdk-edgemedia-ios/Documentation/getting-started.md

 ----

-### Configure AEPEdgeMedia extension
+### Configure Media for Edge Network extension
-Currently AEPEdgeMedia doesn't have a Data Collection extension and needs to be configured programmatically.
+Configure the Media for Edge Network extension by installing the "Adobe Streaming Media for Edge Network" extension in the Data Collection Tag mobile property.
+The Media for Edge Network extension may additionally be configured programmatically using the following configuration keys.

 #### Configuration Keys
 | Name | Key | Value | Required |